Tom Kalinske: Career

-Kalinske later became the CEO and Chairman of the educational toy company, Leapfrog, which grew to over $600M in revenue, becoming the largest education toy company in the US.
+Kalinske later became the CEO and chairman of the educational toy company, Leapfrog, which grew to over $600M in revenue, becoming the largest education toy company in the US.
 He was President of Knowledge Universe, a company that aimed to use technology to improve education.
-According to Oregon Business magazine in 2011, the company was "the largest single private provider of early childhood education services in the country", with 40,000 employees on three continents and the biggest market share in the United Kingdom, Malaysia and Singapore.
-Many education companies came out of Knowledge Universe, including LeapFrog, K-12, Knowledge Beginnings (the largest chain of preschools in the US), Spring Plc, and Vistage (Executive Education).
+According to Oregon Business in 2011, the company was "the largest single private provider of early childhood education services in the country", with 40,000 employees on three continents and the biggest market share in the United Kingdom, Malaysia and Singapore.
+Many education companies came out of Knowledge Universe, including LeapFrog, K-12, Knowledge Beginnings (the largest chain of preschools in the US), Spring and Vistage (Executive Education).

-Kalinske served on the board of directors of the Toy Manufacturers of America for twelve years.
-He served on the board of Blackboard 2005–2012.
-He currently serves on the board of Cambium Learning Group, the board of Genyous (a cancer drug development company), and the board of WCEPS (Wisconsin Center for Educational Products & Services).
-He is emeritus advisor to both the UW Business School and University of Arizona Eller School of Management and is vice chairman of LeapFrog Inc.
+Kalinske was on the board of directors of the Toy Manufacturers of America for twelve years.
+He was on the board of Blackboard between 2005 and 2012.
+He is on the board of Cambium Learning Group, the board of Genyous (a cancer drug development company) and the board of WCEPS (Wisconsin Center for Educational Products & Services).
+He is emeritus advisor to the UW Business School and University of Arizona Eller School of Management, and is vice chairman of LeapFrog Inc.

 Legacy

 Blake J. Harris's book Console Wars, released in May 2014, is a retelling of Tom Kalinske's efforts to overthrow Nintendo.
-The story is formulated in a third person narrative which was assembled based on more than two hundred interviews carried out by the author with former Sega and Nintendo employees.
+The story is formulated in a third person narrative, which was assembled based on more than two hundred interviews carried out by the author with former Sega and Nintendo employees.
 A documentary based on the book was released on September 23, 2020.

-For his work at Mattel, Universal Matchbox, Sega, and Leapfrog, Kalinske was a 1997 inductee into the Toy Industry Hall of Fame.
-He has received the NYC Boy Scout's Good Scout Award, the Starlight Foundation Man of Year Award, the University of Wisconsin Business Partners "Distinguished low" Award, and the Video Software Dealers Man of Year Award.
+For his work at Mattel, Universal Matchbox, Sega and Leapfrog, Kalinske was a 1997 inductee into the Toy Industry Hall of Fame.
+He has received the NYC Boy Scout's Good Scout Award, the Starlight Foundation Man of Year Award, the University of Wisconsin Business Partners "Distinguished low" Award and the Video Software Dealers Man of Year Award.